rng-guy/NFSMWBartender/README.md

 * You can disable any feature of this set by deleting the file containing its parameters.
 Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.

-* To disable the two Heat-level fixes, delete all configuration files of this feature set.
+* To disable the shadow and Heat-level fixes, delete all configuration files of this feature set.

 * The Heat-level reset fix is incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions mod](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam.
 To disable this ExtraOptions feature, edit its `NFSMWExtraOptionsSettings.ini` configuration file.
 If you do this, you can still change the maximum available Heat level with VltEd: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd entry determines the maximum Heat level (1-10) at Blacklist rival #XY.